Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-Can I take tolterodine with other medicines?
+How does tolterodine work compared with other bladder medicines?